ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 When the proxy recieves a REGISTER_TARGET_CID capsule, it is receiving a request to allow the client to forward packets to the target.
-The proxy generates a Virtual Target Connection ID for the client to use when sending packets in forwarding mode.
-If forwarding mode is not supported, the proxy MUST NOT send a Virtual Target Connection ID by setting the length to zero.
-If forwarding mode is supported, the proxy MUST use a Virtual Target Connection ID that does not introduce a conflict with any other Connection ID on the client-facing socket.
+The proxy generates a Virtual Target Connection ID for the client to use when sending packets in forwarded mode.
+If forwarded mode is not supported, the proxy MUST NOT send a Virtual Target Connection ID by setting the length to zero.
+If forwarded mode is supported, the proxy MUST use a Virtual Target Connection ID that does not introduce a conflict with any other Connection ID on the client-facing socket.
 The proxy creates the mapping and responds with an ACK_TARGET_CID capsule.
 Once the successful response is sent, the proxy will